FlavScents AInsights Entry: Lemongrass Oil Morocco (CAS: 89998-14-1)

 3. Natural Occurrence & Formation

-Lemongrass oil is naturally sourced from the leaves and stalks of the Cymbopogon species.
-The oil is extracted through steam distillation, a process that captures the volatile aromatic compounds.
+Lemongrass oil is naturally sourced from the leaves and stems of Cymbopogon species.
+The oil is typically extracted through steam distillation.
 It is considered a natural flavor and fragrance material, aligning with consumer preferences for natural products.
-The primary constituents responsible for its characteristic aroma are citral, geraniol, and citronellal, among others.
-These compounds are biosynthesized in the plant and are responsible for the oil's distinctive lemony scent.
+The formation of its characteristic aroma compounds, such as citral, occurs naturally within the plant and is enhanced during the distillation process.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs